NYT92/hanimedesktop/README.md

 # Hanime Desktop

-[NOTICE] Our Backend domain is failed to connect to .ml DNS.
-Please wait for a few days.
+[NOTICE] Our Backend domain is working...

 HanimeDesktop Build With Electron Nuxt.